wvuweb/responsive-nav.js/README.md

 			navClass: "nav-collapse",        // String: Default CSS class.
 If changed, you need to edit the CSS too!
 			navActiveClass: "js-nav-active", // String: Class that is added to <html> element when nav is active
 			jsClass: "js",                   // String: 'JS enabled' class which is added to <html> element
+			enableFocus: false,              // Boolean: Do we add 'focus' class in nav elements
 			enableDropdown: false,           // Boolean: Do we use multi level dropdown
 			menuItems: "menu-items",         // String: Class that is added only to top ul element
 			subMenu: "sub-menu",             // String: Class that is added to sub menu ul elements